pmndrs/prai/docs/concepts/model.md

+---
+title: Models
+description: What is a prai model?
+nav: 12
+---

 # Models

 Models in prai represent AI providers and handle the communication with AI services.
 They abstract away provider-specific details while providing a consistent interface for all AI interactions.